gabeslind1/The-Application-of-Poison-Attacks-on-Robotic-Controls/README.md

 Link to the network: https://github.com/skumra/robotic-grasping

-The three main programs in this repository, are killer.py, killerv2.py, and killerv3.py.
+The three main programs in this repository are killer.py, killerv2.py, and killerv3.py.
 Each program is a different attack on the UR5 simulation and are described in our paper which is linked below.

 The images folder contains images from the Cornell dataset which we targeted in our final attack on spherical objects.
 The images are named in accordance with the Cornell dataset.